 Pesto Rice Bowl

 We could eat pesto rice all day, every day.
-Especially this one, which is adapted from the Sqirl Los Angeles cookbook: it’s made with nutrient dense kale and spinach, and they give the pesto a rich, leafy green flavor and a little more structure than you get from basil.
+Especially this one: it’s made with nutrient-dense kale and spinach, and they give the pesto a rich, leafy-green flavor and a little more structure than you get from basil.
 We toss the pesto with brown rice, fresh dill, and some very silky, delightfully funky preserved lemon rinds.
 The result is a fantastic base for a bowl — chewy, intensely lemony, full of herbs, and so vibrant.

 We piled on the complexity with our toppings: a rosette of crisp, mild radishes, a few slices of smoky bacon, crumbles of salty feta, fermented hot sauce, and last but not least, a poached egg.
 We love how the creamy egg yolk mixes with the tangy hot sauce as it breaks over the bowl — it’s like a pleasantly kicky gravy.
 Overall, this bowl is an extremely satisfying jumble of fun textures and big flavors, and we’d happily eat it for breakfast, lunch, or dinner.